microsoftgraph/msgraph-sdk-powershell/src/ManagedTenants/beta/docs/New-MgBetaTenantRelationshipManagedTenantAuditEvent.md

 ## PARAMETERS

 ### -Activity
-A string which uniquely represents the operation that occurred.
+A string that uniquely represents the operation that occurred.
 Required.
 Read-only.